-Although drilling techniques and equipment has made tremendous advances it is still not possible to drill an exact straight hole.
-The exact path of the drill hole is essential for economical evaluation of mineralized rock formation, geological mapping and geophysical down hole surveys.
+Although drilling techniques and equipment have made tremendous advances it is still not possible to drill an exact straight hole.
+The exact path of the drill hole is essential for economical evaluation of mineralized rock formation, geological mapping, and geophysical downhole surveys.

-Multifunctional Survey Tools are electronic instruments that measures the inclination and direction of a drill hole, along with magnetic and gravity field components.
-They are multifunctional tools with single and multi shot capabilities.
+Multifunctional Survey Tools are electronic instruments that measure the inclination and direction of a drill hole, along with magnetic and gravity field components.
+They are multifunctional tools with single and multi-shot capabilities.